connexcs/docs/docs/anyedge/anyedge.md

 Click :material-plus: button to specify the Destination IP, and one or more Limit (Primary) and Backup (Secondary) Zones.

 !!! **Note**
-    We are happy to announce that AnyEdge Media is now in Beta version.
+    We are happy to announce that AnyEdge Media is now in the Beta version.

 ## Capabilities